serenity-is/docs/tutorials/movies/adding_movie_genres.md

 ### Making It Possible To Define A New Genre Inplace

-While setting genre for our sample movies, we notice that *The Good, the Bad and the Ugly* is *Western* but there is no such genre in *Genre* dropdown yet.
+While setting genre for our sample movies, we notice that *The Good, the Bad and the Ugly* is *Western* but there is no such genre in *Genre* dropdown yet (so I had to choose Drama).

 One option is to open Genres page, add it, and come back to movie form again.
 Not so pretty...